NoxUltima/eliph/readme.md

 ### Syntax Highlighting

-The next pattern is to do the syntax highlighting for the language.
-Syntax highlighting displays text, especially source code, in different colours and fonts according to the category of terms, while visually distinguishing structures and syntax errors.
+Syntax highlighting displays text, especially source code, in different colours and text styles according to the category of terms, while visually distinguishing structures and syntax errors.
 Code is parsed through a series of regular expressions, and each match is assigned a scope.
-These scopes are mapped to colors in stylesheets and themes in code editors and syntax highlighting engines in code editors.
+These scopes are mapped to colors when you install themes in your IDE.

 Highlighting can be fine-tuned through the use of custom code, such as highlighting bracket encapsulations or indentation depth, HTML/XML tags and attributes, variable, function or class names, or even allowing for including other languages inside the code.